Acid Reflux

 Most people with acid reflux will experience some heartburn at night.
 The following changes may help to reduce this:

-• Go to bed with an empty, dry stomach - don’t eat in the last three hours before you go to bed and don’t drink in the last two hours before going to bed
+• go to bed with an empty, dry stomach - don’t eat in the last 3 hours before you go to bed and don’t drink in the last 2 hours before going to bed

-• Try raising the head of your bed by 6-8 inches - this will elevate your head and chest so heartburn and acid reflux will be less likely to occur.
+• try raising the head of your bed by 6 to 8 inches - this will elevate your head and chest, so heartburn and acid reflux will be less likely to occur.
 Using a wedge pillow can have the same effect

 What foods should I avoid for acid reflux?